 Recruiting Areas – Pennsylvania (Lehigh Valley – Northampton, Lehigh, Lycoming, Luzerne, Lackawanna, Monroe, Pike, Wayne, Tioga, Bradford, Wyoming, Carbon, Schuylkill, Columbia, Susquehanna, Sullivan), Southern New Jersey, Illinois, Indiana, Michigan, Missouri (East of Kansas City), Wisconsin, Delaware.

-Jon McLaughlin was named offensive line coach and run game coordinator in March 2015.
-McLaughlin comes to Columbia after nine years at the University of Pennsylvania as the offensive line coach, while also serving as the offensive coordinator his last six seasons with the Quakers.
+With over 20 years of collegiate coaching experience, Jon McLaughlin was named offensive line coach and run game coordinator at Columbia University in March 2015.
+McLaughlin arrived at Columbia after nine years as the University of Pennsylvania's offensive line coach, while also serving as the offensive coordinator in his last six seasons with the Quakers.

-Also in charge of the offensive line, McLaughlin has coached a Penn lineman to first-team All-Ivy honors in each of his first eight seasons and has had a total of three players reach the NFL.
-McLaughlin helped tutor all five linemen to All-Ivy status in 2010, while another earned All-America accolades.
+Also in charge of the offensive line, McLaughlin has coached a Penn lineman to All-Ivy League First Team honors in each of his first eight seasons and has had a total of three players reach the NFL.
+McLaughlin helped tutor all five linemen to All-Ivy status in 2010, while another earned All-American accolades.
 More recently, he guided Greg Van Roten to three straight All-Ivy awards.
-Van Roten signed an NFL contract following his senior season in 2011, and has spent time with the Green Bay Packers, Seattle Seahawks, and the Toronto Argonauts of the CFL.
+Van Roten signed an NFL contract following his senior season in 2011, and has spent time with the Green Bay Packers, Seattle Seahawks and CFL's Toronto Argonauts.

 McLaughlin went to Iowa after serving as the offensive coordinator and offensive line coach at Muhlenberg College in Allentown, Pa., for three seasons.
 His first season there he served as defensive coordinator and linebackers coach.
 He was also the Muhlenberg baseball coach in 1996-97.